5 Big Data Challenges and Solutions

 Solution

 Organisations need to store data digitally to ensure easier access for decision-making purposes.
 Outsourcing data storage can help you overcome some major challenges of big data, including both security and scalability.
+On top of that, there is a range of benefits businesses can access from outsourcing their data storage requirements, including:

 • Longer uptime: A managed storage service provider is bound by a Service-Level Agreement to provide a solution with a near 100% uptime and minimal downtime in the case of unforeseen events.